34-Year-Old Left Wing – Winnipeg Jets

 Jason Jaffray Contract Information:

-Signed a one-year, two-way contract with Winnipeg in July 2011.
+Signed a contract with EHC Munchen in June 2015.

 Jaffray agreed to terms with the Jets.
 The terms of the agreement have not been disclosed.